 Are you feeling “different” and suspect you might be pregnant?
-Here are some of the symptoms that can help you determine if you have a bun in the oven…
+Here are some of the early pregnancy symptoms that can help you determine if you have a bun in the oven…

 Every woman is different and will have different symptoms when pregnant.
 You may be very lucky and experience just one or two or you may be unlucky enough to have every symptom the book can throw at you.
 That said, these are some of the most common signs you can expect.